 Antibody tests look for antibodies that your immune system builds in response to the hepatitis C virus.
 It takes 8 to 12 weeks after exposure for the test to be positive.
 We use two types of antibody tests:

-- OraQuick HCV: It is a rapid test that helps to find antibodies in your blood.
+- OraQuick HCV: It is a rapid test that helps find antibodies in your blood.

 2. Nucleic Acid Tests (NAT)

 This test detects the hepatitis C virus’s genetic material, RNA.
 It is a highly sensitive method of testing the blood in your body.
 NAT can identify the viral replication that’s in progress.
-It identifies the current active status of the virus and determines the number circulating in your body.
-Our NAT includes the following tests:
+It identifies the current active status of the virus and determines the amount of it circulating in your body.
+NAT includes the following tests.

 Procedure and Preparation for Hepatitis C Testing

-If you’re testing your hepatitis C for the first time, you might be nervous.
+If you’re getting tested for hepatitis C for the first time, you might be nervous.
 But you don’t need to feel uneasy.
-To make the testing procedure easier for you, our healthcare professionals have split the testing process into five steps:
+To make the procedure easier for you, our healthcare professionals have split the testing process into the following five steps.

-Initially, we provide pre-test counseling, where you’re provided with detailed guidance about the test.
-Then we inform you about the Hepatitis C mode of transmission, like sharing needles or other equipment with the infected person.
+We provide pre-test counseling, where you receive detailed guidance about the test.
+Then we inform you about the hepatitis C mode of transmission, like sharing needles or other equipment with an infected person.
+Our healthcare professionals always respect your privacy.
+Therefore, we maintain the confidentiality of your test result and hand it over to you with the utmost care and sensitivity.

 Step 2: Sample Collection Techniques